openvinotoolkit/nncf/docs/compression_algorithms/post_training/ONNX.md

 ## Post-Training Quantization for ONNX

 NNCF supports [ONNX](https://onnx.ai/) backend for the Post-Training Quantization algorithm.
-This guide contains some notes that you have to consider before working with NNCF for ONNX.
+This guide contains some notes that you should consider before working with NNCF for ONNX.

 ### Model Preparation